harness-community/harness-opensource-lab/README.md

 1. In the podinfo repository, go to **Pipelines** and click **+ New Pipeline**.
 2. Click "Generate" to let Harness automatically create a pipeline for your Go project.
 This pipeline should install dependencies, build the app, and run tests.
 3. Click "Save and Run" to execute the pipeline and ensure all steps complete successfully.

-## Artifact Registry

-### Create an Artifact Registry

-1. Navigate to **Artifact Registries --> + New Artifact Registry** and create a new docker artifact registry named "harness-reg".
-2. In the registry settings, click **Set up client** to retrieve the connection credentials to that registry.
-Make a note of the username.
-3. Click **Generate token** and make a note of the token.

 ### Add Secrets